-The foregoing amendments will cease to have effect on 31 March 2021 or, where an appointment(s) has been made under the National Health Service (Temporary Disapplication of Tenure of Office) (Wales) (Coronavirus) Regulations 2020 or, to the tenure of a Chair or Vice-Chair of the Stakeholder Reference Group or Health Professionals' Forum, at the end of that term, whichever is the later.
+The foregoing amendments will cease to have effect on 31 March 2021 or, where an appointment(s) has been made under the National Health Service (Temporary Disapplication of Tenure of Office) (Wales) (Coronavirus) Regulations 2020 or, to the tenure of a Chair or Vice-Chair of the Stakeholder Reference Group or Health Professionals' Forum, at the end of that term, whichever is the later.7.2.5Annual General

-Meeting (AGM) The LHB must hold an AGM in public no later than 30 November 2020 (replacing the previous 31 July each year). --------------- --- previously piailiteu.
-1.4.6 Appointment and terms of office [Stakeholder Reference Group (SRG)] The Chair's term of office shall be for a period of up to two (2) years, with the ability to stand as Chair for an additional term(s) .
+7.2.5 Annual General Meeting (AGM) The LHB must hold an AGM in public no later than 30 November 2020 (replacing the previous 31 July each year).
+Board decided to retain ill cease to have effect on 31 March 2021, its AGM date of 30th July 2020 as 1.4.6 Appointment and terms of office [Stakeholder Reference Group (SRG)] The Chair's term of office shall be for a period of up to two (2) years, with the ability to stand as Chair for an additional term(s) .
 That individual may remain in office for the remainder of their term as a member of the SRG after their term of appointment as Chair has ended.
 1.4.8 Appointment and terms of office [Stakeholder Reference Group (SRG)] The Vice Chair's term of office shall be for a period of up to two (2) years, with the ability to stand as Vice Chair for additional term(s) , in line with that individual's term of office as a member of the SRG.
 That individual may remain in office for the remainder of their term as a member of the SRG after their term of appointment as Vice Chair has ended.
 1.5.3 Appointment and terms of office [Healthcare Professionals Forum (HPF)] The Chair's term of office shall be for a period of up to two (2) years, with the ability to stand as Chair for an additional term(s) .
 That individual may remain in office for the remainder of their term as a member of the HPF after their term of appointment as Chair has ended.
 1.5.5 Appointment and terms of office [Healthcare Professionals Forum (HPF)] The Vice Chair's term of office shall be for a period of up to two (2) years, with the ability to stand as Vice Chair for additional term(s) , in line with that individual's term of office as a member of the SRG.
 That individual may remain in office for the remainder of their term as a member of the SRG after their term of appointment as Vice Chair has ended.
+The foregoing amendments (where reference to the additional term being